 The table below gives the typical rates of duty on some of the most common products.
-All information correct as at March 2017.
+All information correct as at 6pm on 15 March 2023.

 The figures and quantities shown in the table are provided as a guide only and do not replace or override any official tables and notifications of rates.

 The amounts represent the duty only.
 With the exception of heating oil, VAT is also due at 20% in addition to duty.
 VAT is due on heating oil at 5%.

 |Spirits||£28.74 per litre of alcohol||For a typical 70cl bottle of spirits of 37.5% strength, the duty is £7.54|

 |Beer||£19.08 per hectolitre for each 1% of alcohol by volume||For a typical 330ml bottle of strong beer at 5% the duty is £0.31|